ProjectOpenSea/opensea-js/developerDocs/getting-started.md

 #### Offer Limits

-Note: The total value of buy orders must not exceed 1000 x wallet balance.
+Note: The total value of buy orders must not exceed 1000x wallet balance.

 ### Making Listings / Selling Items

-To sell an asset, call `createSellOrder`.
-You can do a fixed-price listing, where `startAmount` is equal to `endAmount`, or a declining [Dutch auction](https://en.wikipedia.org/wiki/Dutch_auction), where `endAmount` is lower and the price declines until `expirationTime` is hit:
+To sell an asset, call `createSellOrder`:

 ```typescript
 // Expire this auction one day from now.